-If the agent or landlord is pushing you to pay to secure a booking or they are vague about the information that you requested, it should be a concern.
-It’s important to not give away your personal details freely as they might be running both identity theft and property scams.
+If the agent or landlord is pushing you to pay a deposit to secure a booking or they are vague about the information that you requested, it should be a concern.
+It’s important not to give away your personal details freely, as they might be running both identity theft and property scams.

 4. The Fake Landlords

 A popular way in which these scams are run is by a bogus landlord.
-They might tell you that the current tenants don’t want applicants to come for a viewing and that you can view the property from the outside and pay your deposit so long.
+They might tell you that the current tenants don’t want the prospective tenants to come for a viewing and that you can view the property from the outside and pay your deposit in the interim.
 But in reality, they aren’t affiliated with the property at all and just hijacked a listing to scam you into paying.